puppetlabs/puppet-specifications/language/expressions.md

 * The `selector_expression` is evaluated first
 * the `Proposition` expressions are processed from top to bottom
   * the `Option` expression is evaluated
-  * The proposition matches if the `Option` is the literal `default`, or if the `Option` matches using the same match semantics as for case expression propositions
+  * The proposition matches if the `Option` matches using the same match semantics as for case expression propositions
   * The result of the `SelectorExpression` is the result of the `Value` expression if the Proposition was matched.
-* If no match was found, the result of the `SelectorExpression` is `undef`.
+  * If a proposition is the literal `default` it is set aside and its value expression is used if no other proposition matched.
-* Note that, not placing a default option last means options after it will not be considered.
+* If no match was found (and there was no default proposition), an error is raised.
 * An option that is a `Regexp` sets the match variables `$0`-`$n`, and makes them available in the Value expression.
-The match variables are restored when the Value expression has been evaluated.
+The match variables are restored when the value expression has been evaluated.

 Example: